 TERMINATION OTHER THAN UPON DISABILITY OR DEATH.
 Unless otherwise provided in an Award Agreement or in an employment agreement the terms of which have been approved by the Committee or the Board, in the event an Optionholder's Continuous Service terminates (other than upon the Optionholder's death or Disability), the Optionholder may exercise his or her Option (to the extent that the Optionholder was entitled to exercise such Option as of the date of termination) but only within such period of time ending on the earlier of (a) the date three months following the termination of the Optionholder's Continuous Service is by the Company for Cause, all outstanding Options (whether or not vested) shall immediately terminate and cease to be exercisable.
-If, after termination, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Option shall terminate.
+If, after termination, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Optionholder does not exercise his or her Option within the time specified in the Award Agreement, the Option her March Agreement.